opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/dcs_instance_v1.md

   * `parameter_id` - (Required) Configuration item ID.
   * `parameter_name` - (Required) Configuration item name.
   * `parameter_value` - (Required) Value of the configuration item.

+* `enable_whitelist` - (Optional) Specifies whether to enable or disable `whitelist`.
+Only available when `engine_version` is set to `4.0`/`5.0`.
+Parameter have to be used together with `whitelist`.

+* `whitelist` - (Optional) Describes the `whitelist` groups to be used with the instance.
+Only available when `engine_version` is set to `4.0`/`5.0`.
+Parameter have to be used together with `enable_whitelist`.
+  Resource fields:
+  * `group_name` - (Optional) Whitelist group name.
+A maximum of four groups can be created for each instance.
+  * `ip_list` - (Optional) List of IP addresses in the whitelist group.
+A maximum of 20 IP addresses or IP address ranges can be added to an instance.
+Separate multiple IP addresses or IP address ranges with commas (,).
+  IP address 0.0.0.0 and IP address range 0.0.0/0 are not supported.

 ## Attributes Reference